port-labs/port-docs/docs/self-service-actions/Advanced Form Configurations/index.md

 #### using data from the current form values in a different input

-this creates a dependency between the "language" input and the "SDK" input.
+this json creates a dependency between the "language" input and the "SDK" input.
 The "SDK" input will only show the options that are available for the selected language.
-The "SDK" input will also have a default value based on the selected language.
-In action with "trigger" equals to "CREATE" the 'entity' object will not be available.

 ```json
 {